Nike-Inc/cerberus/API.md

 ### Authenticate with Cerberus as an App [POST]

-This endpoint will take a Users credentials and proxy the request to Vault to get a Vault token for the user with some extra metadata.
+This endpoint takes IAM ARN information and generates an base 64 encoded KMS encrypted payload of the below.
+The ARN if registered with an SDB will have kms decrypt permissions on the KMS key that the payload was enrypted with.

 + Request (application/json)